fillefrans/pi/README.md

 ####**about pi**
 *minuscule platform with a majuscule impact*

-    scales and connects itself (can self-replicate, self-organise, and keep timing across processes)
+    scales dynamically, as hardware allows

-    Allows us to work in parallell and sequentially at the same time, and do it real-time for all of the connected parts, and send only the changes made elsewhere to each individual part, while receiving only changes made in return
+    Allows us to work in parallel and sequentially simultaneously (and in real-time) in all connected parts - sending only the changes made elsewhere to each individual part, while receiving only changes made in return

-    separating above/below in the namespace and equating to before/after, allows us to collapse the changes into their sum at each tick (on any level), and efficiently update the state of the dataset that represents the (local or global) network at that point in time
+    separating above/below in the namespace, and equating to before/after, allows us to collapse the changes into their sum at each tick (on any level), and efficiently update the state of the dataset that represents the (local or global) network at that point in time

-    this means we can reliably combine stored data with live data as they come in, since we know how many ticks there are between the state of the dataset received from db, and the tick at which we started receiving data

-    then, discard the duplicates from the overlap and start receiving only changes to the dataset, which is more efficient

-####Kudos
+    which needs explaining, yes

+####
 Pi could not exist without Redis, in-memory database with persistence to disk.